demosthenesd/puppeteer-scraper/README.md

 ## Introduction

-This repository contains a Node.js web scraping tool using Puppeteer to download images from your sister's Poshmark store.
-The purpose of this tool is to assist you in creating an ecommerce website for her, utilizing the items listed on her Poshmark store.
+This repository contains a Node.js web scraping tool using Puppeteer to download images from my sister's Poshmark store.

 ## Prerequisites